eclairevoyant/resolve/README.md

 Docker is by far most popular, but requires a daemon with root access be running all the time.
 Hmm.
 This could have [security implications](https://mobile.twitter.com/blackmagic_news/status/1470936014646439937?s=21), and may unnecessarily use system resources even when no containers are running.

 RedHat has developed an alternative, mostly-Docker-compatible system called the Pod Manager tool, or [Podman](https://podman.io/).
 One advantage of Podman is that containers can be run by a single user without ever requiring root.
-When running Resolve, we don't ever need root access, so this is my favorite solution.
+When running Resolve, we don't ever need root access, which is theoretically safer.
+Note that this method requires having kernel user namespaces enabled (which cannot be disabled on many modern distributions).
+If you use an Arch-based Linux distribution or Debian with a non-hardened kernel, user namespaces are likely enabled by default.
+If you do plan on keeping user namespaces enabled, keep in mind the privilege escalation security implications as discussed [here](https://security.stackexchange.com/a/209533).

 Both Podman and Docker are available in most Linux distributions and can be installed easily.
 On Debian-derived Linux such as Ubuntu, Mint, and PopOS, this is accomplished via [apt](https://en.wikipedia.org/wiki/APT_(software)).